-4.2.8 Stopping Servomotors after Servo OFF Command or Alarm Occurrence
+4.2.8 Stopping Servomotors after Turning OFF Servo ON Command or Alarm Occurrence

-The servomotor stopping method can be selected after the Servo OFF command is received or an alarm occurs.
+The servomotor stopping method can be selected after the Servo ON command is turned OFF or an alarm occurs.

 - Dynamic braking (DB) is used for emergency stops.
-The DB circuit will operate frequently if the power is turned ON and OFF or the Servo ON command is received with a reference input applied to start and stop the servomotor, which may result in deterioration of the internal elements in the SERVOPACK. - Use speed input references or position references to start and stop the servomotor. - If the main circuit power supply or the control power supply is turned OFF but the Servo OFF command has not been received, the stopping method for servomotor cannot be set in the parameters.
-Use the following method to stop the servomotor.
-If turning OFF the main circuit power supply, but the Servo OFF command has not been received, the servomotor will be stopped by dynamic braking.
+The DB circuit will operate frequently if the power is turned ON and OFF or the Servo ON command is turned ON and OFF with a reference input applied to start and stop the servomotor, which may result in deterioration of the internal elements in the SERVOPACK and converter.
+Use speed input references or position references to start and stop the servomotor. - If the control power is turned OFF without turning OFF the servo during operation, the servomotor operates as follows.
+The stop method cannot be set by a parameter.
+When using Yaskawa DB unit: Free run stop